tldr-pages/tldr/pages/linux/brightnessctl.md

 `brightnessctl get`

-- Set brightness to certain percent of the maximum (eg. 50%):
+- Set the brightness of the display backlight to certain percent of the maximum:

 `brightnessctl set {{50%}}`